Roy Torbet: University of Michigan

 At the end of the 1912 season, Torbet was selected by Fielding H. Yost as a first-team player on his All-Western team.

 In early 1913, Torbet announced plans to leave the university, stating that he was not satisfied with the results of his last semester's examinations.
 However, in late February 1913, he announced that he had reconsidered his decision and would return to the football team in the fall of 1913.
 The Detroit Free Press reported: "It seems that the forward-passing end was a bit hasty in making up his mind to leave and that when the matter was gone into carefully it was found that he was not in bad shape at all scholastically."

 As a senior in 1913, he was moved to the fullback position where he continued to develop a reputation as an effective forward passer.
 At the end of October 1913, the Detroit Free Press wrote:

 The showing of 'Squib' Torbet at fullback this afternoon was the one bright spot in an otherwise dismal scrimmage. ...
 On his off tackle plunges the new Yost fullback was always good for a gain.
 He hit low and hard when he came to his opposition and he seldom failed to string out a bunch of tacklers before he was finally stopped, and once he spun a forward pass down the field that was a beauty. ...
 The aim of Torbet was perfect.
 The ball went like a streak and was high and true.

-Later years
+Later life

 Torbet graduated from the University of Michigan in 1914.
 In September 1914, he was reportedly hired to teach and coach football at the Colorado School of Mines.
 (Colorado School of Mines records, however, reflect that William Hanley was the head football coach during the 1914 and 1915 seasons.)
 He studied sociology at Michigan and, after graduating, devoted himself "to both practical and theoretical sociology."
 He worked as a supervisor of athletics at Detroit parks.
 He married Gladys Evelyn Matheson on April 18, 1916, in Detroit.
 In the fall of 1916, Torbet coached the Timken club football team—a team composed of "mechanics and office men who are employed in the various departments of the big plant of the Timken Detroit Axle company."

 Torbet lived in Northville, Michigan in his later years.
 He died in February 1974 at age 84.